 Johns Hopkins FastForward business accelerator program sought to understand Baltimore City, regional and statewide lab space market dynamics to guide the design of its planned 1812 Ashland incubator

 Facility Logix worked with IBT and its real estate representation team to evaluate options for its new facility.
-We are currently overseeing the design, engineering and build-out of the new facility that will open in September 2016.
+We oversaw the design, engineering and build-out of the new facility that opened September 2016.